Last updated on October 24th, 2018 at 02:27 pm

 I personally tested this camera and I was really pleasantly surprised by the great quality of the produced photos.
 True, the price is above that $500 mark that many people have in in mind to spend however the jump in quality is quite steep.

-This is one of the earliest and greatest success in the Sony camera world.
-We are now at the 5th incarnation of this beautiful camera with Zeiss lens however I find the IV a better value for travel photography.
+This is one of the earliest and greatest successes in the Sony camera world.
+We are now at the 6th incarnation of this beautiful camera with Zeiss lens, however, I find the IV a better value for travel photography.

-The V has a greater burst shooting, up to 24fps from 16fps and a quicker autofocus, nice to have however, if you are on a budget, the difference in price may be a concern.
+The VI has a greater burst shooting, up to 24fps from 16fps (IV), a quicker autofocus, a higher zoom capability (24-200 instead of 24-70) and 120fps when making video in HD.
+If you are on a budget, the difference in price (almost AU$700) may be, however, a concern.

 Pros of the Sony Cyber-shot DSC-RX100 IV